Ruff (RUFF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ruff Historical Price

-According to the latest data gathered on Ruff live price page, the current price of Ruff is 0USD.
-The circulating supply of Ruff(RUFF) is 940.50M RUFF , giving it a market capitalization of $132.36K.
+According to the latest data gathered on Ruff live price page, the current price of Ruff is 0.00012332USD.
+The circulating supply of Ruff(RUFF) is 940.50M RUFF , giving it a market capitalization of $116.08K.

 The Ruff Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RUFF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.